 In the first presentation, the representative of a Big 4 accounting firm discussed the improvements seen in accounting quality as a result of SOX 404(b).
 According to studies, he said, investors see value in controls audits because the accounting becomes more reliable.
 According to a GAO study, companies exempt from controls audits had more restatements.
 In addition, another study showed that companies that had controls audits had higher valuation premiums and lower cost of debt.
 However, he recognized that there was also a cost involved in a SOX 404(b) audit, which he viewed as part of the cost of being public.
 Nevertheless, many smaller or newly public companies are exempt from the SOX 404(b) requirement: non-accelerated filers are exempt, meaning that about 50% of public companies do not have to have controls audits performed, and EGCs can be exempt for the first five years after going public.
 In addition, with an integrated audit, the incremental costs of the controls audit is just a fraction of, not double, the cost of the financial statement audit—well yeah, but he couldn’t say how big a fraction that was—and those costs tend to decline after the first audit.
 Reforms implemented in 2007 have also led to a decline in costs.

 In the second presentation, the CEO of a small biotech came armed with specific recommendations: he advocated exemptions from SOX 404(b) for companies with either public float under $250 million or annual revenue under $100 million.
 While his proposal would apply to companies in industries across the board, it was particularly relevant to biotechs, especially those with no products yet on the market.
-Many of those companies, he said, had little revenue and few employees, and the cost of the controls audit would divert necessary funds from R&D. In one example, the cost of the controls audit for one small public biotech with fewer than 85 employees added 1% to the company’s burn rate.
+Many of those companies, he said, had little revenue and few employees, and the cost of the controls audit would divert necessary funds from R&D. In one example, the cost of the controls audit for one small public biotech with fewer than 60 employees and a public float of $85 million added 1% to the company’s burn rate.
 He believed that SOX 404(b) just did not make sense in those circumstances.
 A committee member agreed, arguing that controls audits did not add much value: in one study, he said, 84% of restatements were not preceded by reports of material weaknesses; that is, the 404(b) audits failed.